-The wet sensor detects rain in order to stop measurements and protect the sensor head from water when it is raining.
-The output plug of the sensor is a RJ11 connector.
-Standard length of the wire is 3m.
+The wet sensor detects rain to stop measurements and protect the sensor head from water when it is raining.
+The output plug of the sensor is an RJ11 connector.
+The standard length of the wire is 3m.

 7. Sensor head cord